What is this government refinance program and what are the conditions?

 This “Harp loan program” is a fantastic opportunity for property owners with mortgages owned by either Fannie Mae or Freddie Mac.

-H.A.R.P 2.0 is a new housing program especially developed for home owners whose houses have lost value in the last few years and didn’t manage to get a mortgage refinance.
-Under other circumstances, home refinance companies or banks will demand that the equity or value of your property is higher than the mortgage balance before they want to approve any application for a mortgage refinance.
+H.A.R.P 2.0 is a new housing program especially developed for home owners whose houses have lost value in the last few years and didn’t manage to get a normal mortgage refinance.
+Under other circumstances, home refinance companies or banks will demand that the equity or value of your property is higher than the mortgage balance before they want to approve any application for a government mortgage refinance program to refinance debt.

 When do you Qualify for the HARP Program?